mbouclas/mcms-mailchimp/README.md

 ];
 ```

-To publish the config file to `app/config/laravel-newsletter.php` run:
+To publish the config file to `app/config/mcmcMailchimp.php` run:

 ```bash
 php artisan vendor:publish --provider="Spatie\Newsletter\NewsletterServiceProvider"
 ```

-This will publish a file `laravel-newsletter.php` in your config directory with the following contents:
+This will publish a file `mcmcMailchimp.php` in your config directory with the following contents:
 ```php
 return [